BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         and the list template is marked by a string such as &&&&list-unsignedInt: or &&&&list-IPAddress:

+    --maxchardiffs=i(5), --maxworddiffs=i(10)
+        these control how differences are shown in descriptions; each paragraph is handled separately

+        *   if the number of inserted and/or deleted characters in the paragraph is less than or equal to maxchardiffs, changes are shown at the character level

+        *   otherwise, if the number of inserted and/or deleted words in the paragraph is less than or equal to maxworddiffs, changes are shown at the word level =item * otherwise, the entire paragraph is shown as a single change

     --noautomodel
         disables the auto-generation, if no model element was encountered,